Azooz75/DBMS-Python-SQLite3/readme.md

 The motivation behind this project was to practice the use of SQLite3 and Python to create a simple database management system, where users can interact with and modify a database via the CLI.
 This project was submitted as part of the required coursework for the "Databases and Cloud" module at the University of Bath.
+Noting that the files uploaded hereto are exclusively works of my own, and are not redistributions of coursework material.

 ## Features